Erbach Palace

 Are there guided tours?

-Guided tours may be available; please check the official website for details on scheduling and availability.
+Guided tours may be available, but it’s best to check the official website for current offerings and schedules.

 What’s the best time to visit?